Tearjerker (American Dad!): Plot

-On his way to Tearjerker's island, Stan meets Johnny Depp, who is later replaced by a robot replica that, like the McConaughey robot, malfunctions when given milk.
-Tearjerker orders Sexpun to seduce Stan, but when she approaches him, he proposes marriage to her, and she falls in love with him as well.
-Meanwhile, Tearjerker plans to use his masterpiece tragedy film, Oscar Gold, depicting a mentally retarded alcoholic Jewish boy and his cancer-ridden puppy set during the Holocaust, to make the moviegoers literally cry themselves to death.
-Stan and Sexpun embark on a boat tour explaining Tearjerker's diabolical plans, which ends in Tearjerker's office room, where Tearjerker ties the two to a chair with ropes and forces them to watch his film, which simultaneously premieres in theaters throughout the world.
+En route to Tearjerker's island, Stan meets Johnny Depp, who is later replaced by a robot replica that also malfunctions when given milk.
+Tearjerker orders Sexpun to seduce Stan, but he proposes marriage to her, and she falls in love with him.

+Tearjerker plans to use his film, Oscar Gold, depicting an intellectually disabled alcoholic Jewish boy and his cancer-ridden puppy set during the Holocaust, to make moviegoers cry themselves to death.
+Stan and Sexpun embark on a boat tour explaining Tearjerker's plan, which ends in Tearjerker's office, where Tearjerker ties the two to a chair with ropes and forces them to watch the film, which simultaneously premieres in theaters worldwide.

 With everyone on the verge of crying to death, Sexpun accepts Stan's proposal of marriage.
-Stan suddenly recalls the engagement ring given to him by S (Steve).
-He asks her to put it on, and Sexpun does so, which causes her breasts to swell, breaking the ropes.
-Discovering Adrien Brody and Halle Berry in Tearjerker's dungeon below the floor, Stan records a video of their celebrity baby, posts it on the Internet, and makes a mass phone call, redirecting the moviegoers' attention from the film to the video.
-Enraged, Tearjerker unleashes his soldiers to kill Stan, though instead they end up plummeting through the poorly constructed floor to the bottom.
-Tearjerker attempts to flee in an escape pod in order to create an even sadder film (6 hours of a baby chimp trying to revive its dead mother).
-Shortly into the air though, his pod malfunctions and falls into a volcano.
-After Stan and Sexpun are married, Tearjerker's hand rises from the lava pit briefly, but then falls back in.
+Stan recalls the engagement ring previously given to him by S (Steve).
+He asks Sexpun to put it on, which causes her breasts to swell, breaking the ropes.
+Discovering Adrien Brody and Halle Berry in Tearjerker's dungeon, Stan records a video of their celebrity baby and posts it on the Internet, redirecting the moviegoers' attention from the film.
+Tearjerker unleashes his soldiers to kill Stan, though they end up plummeting through the poorly constructed floor.
+Tearjerker attempts to flee in an escape pod, but it malfunctions and falls into a volcano.
+After Stan and Sexpun are married, Tearjerker's hand briefly rises from the lava pit, but then falls back in.